 JadedAid was launched in 2015 by Jessica Heinzelman, Teddy Ruge, and Wayan Vota after realizing that existing power structures and humanitarians’ propensity to take themselves too seriously were inhibiting honest dialogue about our industry that could catalyze transformative change for improved results.

-All innovators at heart, we used the Kickstarter platform to fund the development of a scalable crowdsourced development tool – JadedAid: A card game to save humanitarians.
-This cutting-edge game was created specifically for the development community through a rather haphazzard user-centric approach.
+All innovators at heart, we used Kickstarter to fund the development of a scalable crowdsourced development tool – JadedAid: A card game to save humanitarians.
+This cutting-edge game was created specifically for the development community through a user-centric approach.

 We launched our Kickstarter in September 2015 and raised $51,000 from 1,625 overly trusting individuals in 30 days.
 With a fundamental belief that we are stronger together, we also crowdsourced the card creation process with the larger development community and with design parties held with contributors from Beirut to Seattle and Dakar to D.C.

 Much to our surprise our idea was validated with a flurry of media coverage from reputable outlets such as The Guardian, Foreign Policy, DevEx, HuffPost Live and more.
 We even had some good feedback from USAID’s Development Innovation Ventures when we applied for funding!

 JadedAid incorporates cross-cutting themes ike paternalism, chauvinism, elitism and poop to illuminate the inherent discrimination and dissonance in international development.
 That’s catnip to traditional media, and we’ve been covered by a wide array of media outlets who want to feature our “Cards Against Humanitarians”